AB Microfinance Bank Nigeria

 AB Microfinance Bank Nigeria (ABN) was established by AccessHolding and Impulse Microfinance Fund in May 2008, with three other shareholders (as listed below) joining shortly after its foundation.
 The bank opened its doors to the public on 10th November 2008 after several months of preparation.

-In past four years of operations, ABN has built up a solid branch presence across the greater metropolitan area of Lagos, covering all districts of significant microenterprise activity at the end of 2012.
+In the past six years of operations, ABN has built up a solid branch presence across the greater metropolitan area of Lagos, covering all districts of significant microenterprise activity at the end of 2014.
 ABN’s vision is to become the leading microfinance bank in Nigeria and to set new standards for the Nigerian microfinance sector in terms of professionalism, transparency and efficiency.
 By delivering appropriate financial services to the target group, AB Microfinance Bank Nigeria seeks to contribute to private sector growth and investment, thus helping to create new business and employment opportunities for the Nigerian population.